NomanRafique01/Trimslate/README.md

 **Stop Burning Claude Tokens.**

-trimslate quietly converts PDFs, Word docs, spreadsheets, and slides into clean plain text *before* they ever reach Claude — so your context window holds more conversation and less file overhead.
+Trimslate is a Chrome Extension which quietly converts PDFs, Word docs, spreadsheets, and slides into clean plain text *before* they ever reach Claude — so your context window holds more conversation and less file overhead.

 <br/>